aleshaleksey/fansys23/03-movement-exploration.md

 ### Local and Global Movement
-This is described above in "Local and Global Movement" above, but there are some additional nuances which.
+This is described above in "Local and Global Movement" above, but there are some additional nuances.
 Tactical movement represents generally bursts of high intensity movement over short time periods and is measured in ft/round, usually limited to a few minutes at a time.
 On the other hand global movement reflects movement over a long range and is measured in mph.
 It often abstracts away elements such as winding paths and minor obstacles.
-Thus, an entity's speed on a local level in ft/round is equal to its speed in mph for overland travel.
+Thus, an entity's speed on a local level in ft/round is ten times greater than its speed in mph for overland travel.
+However, most entities are assumed to be able to travel for 10 hours per day, hence the *total distance* travelled in a day in mph is equal to its speed in ft/round.

 For entities and parties that travel via **walk**, **climb**, **dig** or **blink** speed, when travelling between two points that have no defined distance by road (and maybe no road), and only a map distance as the crow flies, the distance travelled is multiplied x2.
 This represents lack of direct roads, and often meandering routes over off road terrain.
 For entities using **walk**, **climb** or **dig** speed in **swamp**, **deep forest**, or **mountain** distance as the crow flies is multiplied by x4.
 Entities with a **cosmic** or **fly** speed do not suffer from this kind of impediment.